Career as a Houseparent

 - Ability to successfully complete extensive clearance process.

-- Able to meet health and physical requirements of the position.
+- Ability to meet health and physical requirements of the position.

 - Driving records and credit history in good standing.